Roxjar/lab-agile-planning/README.md

 # lab-agile-planning
-his repository contains the lab for agile planning
+This repository contains the lab for agile planning Learning to use ZenHub for agile development